 There are some of you who are struggling financially, emotionally, sometimes spiritually and so on.
 Whatever valley you find yourself in, it is a teacher for sure.
-Because we are creatures of comfort, we often fight the low points, but I’d encourage you to learn from what God is teaching you because we tend focus more on God in the tougher times.
+Because we are creatures of comfort, we often fight the low points, but I’d encourage you to learn from what God is teaching you because we tend to focus more on God in the tougher times.
 It is there His comfort is so rich and the lessons so deep.

 One of the many lessons I was being taught was that God is always working for His glory and our good.
 Never the other way around.
 God is molding us into what He wants us to be.
 He is ever so close, and knew what we needed every step of the way.
 Today, we are in a completely different place.
 Our large debt is removed due to the sale of our building and and the crazy 15-18 hour days vanished.
 Now, I still get to do what I loved, interacting with people through speaking and instructing basketball skills.
-God has provided a new job that my wife loves (if you know my wife, she is not a complainer and very content and wasn’t looking for a different job) where she is paid more, we have insurance that is affordable, she has gracious co-workers and enjoys a company that provides more flexibility for our family.
+God has provided a new job that my wife loves (if you know my wife, she is not a complainer and very content and wasn’t looking for a different job) and we have insurance that is affordable.
 It’s all humbling.
-We didn’t see any of this coming three years ago.
+The key is, we didn’t see any of this coming.
 Yet He did.
 We are gracious and are learning to trust what God is doing, to rest and grow where God has us planted at the moment.

 Perhaps you don’t like where you are right now or what you are going through.
 Instead of fighting it, ask God what would you have me learn?